Lake Placid Olympic Ski Jumping Complex

 The Lake Placid Olympic Ski Jumping Complex, also known as the MacKenzie Intervale Ski Jumping Complex, consists of HS100- and HS128-meter ski jump towers built for the 1980 Olympic Games in Lake Placid, New York, United States.
 Modernized and lengthened in 2021, they are the only jumps in North America homologated for winter and summer jumping competitions.
 The complex is operated by the Olympic Regional Development Authority.

-The 128-meter jump features a Observation deck which offers views of nearby John Brown's Farm and the surrounding High Peaks of the Adirondacks.
+The 128-meter jump features an Observation deck which offers views of nearby John Brown's Farm and the surrounding High Peaks of the Adirondacks.
 Training and competition for Nordic ski jumping takes place year round thanks to a plastic mat out-run on the 90m jump.
 The Freestyle Aerial Training Center is located to the right of the base of the jump towers.
 Aerialists can train in the summer months by jumping into a 750,000 gallon pool.

 In 2018, funding was approved to upgrade the tracks with cooling to ensure winter operation.
 Also, the smaller hills will be upgraded to current FIS standards with a safer spread of heights for jumpers to progress.
 This is in tandem with a number of major games being hosted by Lake Placid over the next few years.

-On 11 February 2023, they hosted first World Cup Men's super team (pairs) event in history.
+On 11 February 2023, the complex hosted the first World Cup Men's super team (pairs) event in history.